Q: Can I use estate planning to provide for my pet’s care after my death?

 Though you can leave money and instructions for your pet’s care in your will, a will cannot guarantee the caregiver will use the funds properly.
 In fact, a person who’s left your pet in a will can simply drop the animal off at a shelter and keep the money for themselves.

-To ensure your furry friend will be well taken care of no matter what happens to you, contact us as your Personal Family Lawyer® to help you create a pet trust.
+To ensure your furry friend will be well taken care of no matter what happens to you, contact a Personal Family Lawyer® to help you create a pet trust.